LBCrion/sfwbar/doc/sfwbar.rst

 sort_reverse = [true|false]
   if set to true, tray items are sorted in reverse order.
-This applies to both the default title-based sort and any sort keys configured via ``TrayOrder``.
+This applies to both the default title-based sort and any explicit order configured via ``order``.

+order = <string> [, <string> ...]
+  a list of tray item SNI IDs specifying the order in which they should appear.
+  Items whose ID matches an entry in the list are sorted by their position in that list; items not listed are sorted alphabetically by ID and placed after all explicitly ordered items.
+SNI IDs are used since they should be stable long-term.

 ``bar`` objects may have the following options